|Settled c. 1827 and annexed c. 1889

 This area was first settled in 1827 as the largest part of the Lawndale-Crawford settlement; from there many farms were built in the area.

 In the year 1863 the expansion of the Chicago, Burlington and Quincy railroads caused Lawndale and Crawford to become separate communities with Lawndale on the north and this area became Crawford.
 After the Great Chicago Fire of 1871 many German, Irish, Dutch and Scottish immigrants fled to this area to start a new life far outside from the woes of the inner city.

-In 1873 McCormick Reaper Works built their brand new facility in South Lawndale right after the fire of 1871 and this made the area even more attractive to immigrants looking for housing near employment.
+In 1873 McCormick Reaper Works built their brand-new facility in South Lawndale; this made the area even more attractive to immigrants looking for housing near employment.
 The area was annexed in 1889 during the major annexation plan of 1889 and the area was renamed “South Lawndale.”

 The area remained mostly farmland until the 1900s decade when Western Electric’s Hawthorne Works was built in nearby Cicero and the Sears Roebuck tower was constructed in neighboring North Lawndale.
 Now new subdivisions were laid out while Czechoslovakians began moving in large numbers to the community as Irish, Dutch and Scottish began moving out.

 In the 1940s decade the Czechs were joined by a large influx of Polish immigrants that were lured in by the many manufacturing jobs in the area and now Germans, Czechs and Polish dominated the area.

 In the year 1942 the Chicago Housing Authority built the Lawndale Gardens public housing project over the border in the Marshall Square neighborhood in order to house impoverished white residents that were employed to help with the war effort but too poor to afford housing.
 These projects were built between 25th and 26th Streets and between California Avenue and Washtenaw Avenue.